PaladinTyrion/Indegame_HyperPitch/README.md

 #### TODO ####

 1. var other.barrel is not to be fixed. barrel means a barrel. other means the obj by collision.
 2. passby maintitle, animation cannot be back to maintitle.
+(Maybe refer to scr_mainsabotstep, it is weird.)
 3. if pitch hurts, cheer die.(src_pain:line 76 && line 60)
 4. obj_ultrasleigh_StepEndEvent(line 2) - obj_elf;
 5. src_sabotdraw(line 312) - obj_boss, but children of obj_boss should be here.